davedoesdemos/PBIEScale/README.md

 ![httpTrigger.png](images/httpTrigger.png)

 You may want to add some logic to test for an HTTP 200 return code and handle any error conditions.
 This can be seen in the weather app at [https://github.com/davedoesdemos/Quickwins-WeatherData/blob/master/QuickwinsWeatherData.md](https://github.com/davedoesdemos/Quickwins-WeatherData/blob/master/QuickwinsWeatherData.md)

+You'll also probably want a second app to scale the system back down at other times of the day.